 Along with Vaan, Basche, Fran, Penelo and my favorite Final Fantasy character of all time, the sky pirate BALTHIER, (yes I know bias, but I’m sure that some of you are as well!) they group finds themselves weaved into a world full of politcs and blood.

-They even took notice on the plea of the fans and fixed Vaan’s drybrushed abdominals.
+The devs heard the plea of the fans and fixed Vaan’s drybrushed abdominals.

 What can I say?
 Hitoshi Sakamoto is a genius at what he does.
 And the game sounds even more better now because it was re-coded for the new console.
 Rabanastre sounds better this time around.